'03 Bonnie & Clyde: Critical reception

 Ethan Brown of New York magazine named "'03 Bonnie & Clyde" as a follow-up to the previous "Bonnie & Clyde Part II" by Jay-Z featuring rapper Foxy Brown.
 Erik Parker, music editor of Vibe magazine, was divided on the song's sample, writing that it was "tasteless but well-executed", and complimented West's production as "impeccable".
-Margena A. Christian of Jet magazine praised Jay-Z's and Beyoncé's collaboration, favoring the former's "dropping lyrics" and the latter's "cooing silky vocals".
-Chuck Taylor of Billboard magazine wrote that though it was unclear at the time whether the couple were together or not, but they created good music together.
-Taylor praised the song's ability to showcase what each artist does best: Jay-Z "spitting" verses of praise, and Beyoncé's sweets coos and hooks.
+Margena A. Christian of Jet magazine praised Jay-Z's and Knowles' collaboration, favoring the former's "dropping lyrics" and the latter's "cooing silky vocals".
+Chuck Taylor of Billboard magazine wrote that though it was unclear at the time whether the couple were together or not, they created good music together.
+Taylor praised the song's ability to showcase what each artist does best: Jay-Z "spitting" verses of praise, and Knowles' sweets coos and hooks.
 Taylor noted that the sampled acoustic guitar "added spice to the track, setting it up for future success".
 In a more negative review, Nathan Rabin of The A.V.
 Club described the song as "terrible" and different from the other songs on The Blueprint 2: The Gift & The Curse.

-Rap-Up credited "'03 Bonnie & Clyde" for giving Beyoncé a "little street-credit".
+Rap-Up credited "'03 Bonnie & Clyde" for giving Knowles a "little street-credit".
 The staff members of Vibe magazine placed the song at number two on a list of the best Bonnie and Clyde inspired songs.
 On a list of the 10 Best Jay-Z Songs, Dean Silfenv of AOL placed "'03 Bonnie & Clyde" at number six.
 Popjustice listed "'03 Bonnie & Clyde" at number 66 on its list of the best singles of 2003.
-It was nominated for the Best Collaboration at the 2003 BET Awards, but lost to Snoop Dogg's song "Beautiful".
+It was nominated for the Best Collaboration at the 2003 BET Awards, but lost to Snoop Dogg, Pharrell and Uncle Charlie Wilson's song "Beautiful".
 In a 2013 list of Jay-Z's 20 Biggest Billboard Hits, "'03 Bonnie & Clyde" was ranked at number 6.
 Elijah Watson and Erika Ramirez of Billboard magazine noted that the song proved the couple was "unstoppable from jump".